The Difference Between Feeling “Squirmy” and Feeling Unsafe: Why It Matters for Your Healing

 Creating a more accurate sense of what safety feels like, so you can recognise healthy relationships and environments.

-Therapy becomes a space where you can experiment with being seen, being honest, and being yourself without punishment or pressure.
+Therapy becomes a space where you can experiment with being seen, honest, and yourself without punishment or pressure.

 A Gentle Reminder